lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/physical.md

 Summary (assuming we only have, layer 1 networking)
 * Layer 1:
   * focuses on the physical shared medium (the standards for transmitting onto the medium, & the standards for receiving from the shared medium)
+    * all devices a part of the same layer 1 network, need to be using the same layer 1 medium & device standards
+    * generally this means, a certain type of network card & a certain type of cable, OR wifi cards using certain types of antennas & frequency ranges
+  * doesn't provide any form of access control on the shared medium, & it doesn't give us any uniquely identifiable devices
+    *